 Cortland is a somewhat small city located in the state of Ohio.
 With a population of 6,927 people and four constituent neighborhoods, Cortland is the 211th largest community in Ohio.

-Cortland is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Cortland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cortland are a mix of both white- and blue-collar jobs.
 Overall, Cortland is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Cortland who work in office and administrative support (13.83%), management occupations (12.38%), and sales jobs (11.31%).
+There are especially a lot of people living in Cortland who work in office and administrative support (11.41%), sales jobs (11.38%), and management occupations (11.10%).

 Being a small city, Cortland does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Cortland is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and Serbo-Croatian.